• Post author:

 The bigger the eye box, the better, but it's not always possible due to physical engineering limitations.

-In another word, if your eye isn't perfectly positioned behind a LVPO, you will see scope ring shadows dancing all over your sight picture-making aiming very difficult on 1X.
+In simpler terms, if your eye isn't perfectly positioned behind an LVPO, you'll likely encounter scope ring shadows that can disrupt your sight picture, making aiming very difficult when the optic is set to 1X magnification.

 Red Dot 1X vs LPVO 1X